krenalis/krenalis/doc/src/developers/connectors/app.md

 - `Settings`: Contains the instance settings in JSON format.
 Further details on how the connector defines its settings will be discussed later.
 - `SetSettings`: A function that enables the connector to update its settings as necessary.
 - `OAuthAccount`: The app's account associated with the OAuth authorization.
 - `HTTPClient`: The HTTP client used by the connector to make requests to the app.
-It seamlessly implements OAuth authorization if required.
+It seamlessly implements OAuth authorization if required and retries idempotent requests as specified.
 - `Region`: Indicates the privacy region of the workspace.
 The connector must adhere to the specified privacy region if supported.
 It defaults to `PrivacyRegionNotSpecified` if no region is specified, or `PrivacyRegionEurope` if the Europe region is specified.
 - `WebhookURL`: The URL where the webhook can be sent, provided the connector supports webhooks.